cc-Mehdi/Introduction-to-Network/Contents/16_Virtual Private Networks.md

 For example, an administrator could place a firewall in between.
 In order to facilitate IPsec VPN traffic from a VPN client outside a firewall to a VPN server inside, the firewall would need to allow the following protocols:

 ![image](https://github.com/user-attachments/assets/774b7592-f58e-4cf2-813f-884f7346ff04)

+These protocols are necessary for facilitating IPsec VPN traffic because they provide the security and encryption that are required for secure communication over the public internet.
+Without these protocols, the VPN traffic would be vulnerable to interception and tampering.

+## PPTP

+Point-to-Point Tunneling Protocol (PPTP) is a network protocol that enables the creation of VPNs by establishing a secure tunnel between the VPN client and server, encapsulating the data transmitted within this tunnel.
+Originally an extension of the Point-to-Point Protocol (PPP), PPTP is supported by many operating systems.